SemanticBeeng/lms-clean/report.md

 * As a meta-programming framework for writing staging compilers.
 A staging compiler can generate object programs from user meta-programs written in a subset of Scala with staging annotations enriched with DSL.
 An example of such meta-programs can be staged interpreters.
 As we will see later, staged interpreters are compilers themselves.
 * As a Transpiler framework for writing optimised transpilers from programs written in a subset of Scala enriched with DSL.
 We will see that this case applies when the user programs are intended to use lifted types in lieu of common types.

 By "transpiler", we mean that compared to a compiler, the generated output is a valid source code in a given programming language.
 It is optimized in the sense that the written transpiler does not only translate code from one language to another but will also be capable to applies some transformation to the internal representation of the user program before generating the output.
 Among those transformations, we can apply the usual compiler optimisations.
 We can also apply some more domain-specific transformations if needed.
-This enable to use Scala as an abstract unified source language to generate programs that use as intermediary step various other languages and target heterogenous hardware.
+This enable to use Scala as an abstract unified source language to generate programs composed of various specialized languages and that target heterogenous hardware.
 This is the case of the framework Delite, written on top of LMS.

 Meta-programming is the art of writing computer programs that can handle other programs as data.
 Thus, they are able to reason about programs, which they are themselves, hence the name.
 In staged meta-programming, the goal is to generate new programs from annotated programs.
 Those annotations are called staged annotations.
 The program source is called the **meta-program**.
 The program being generated is the the **object program**.
 The generation can go through multiple stage.
 Each stage is another transformation that can leverage new informations to build the next program.
 LMS is heterogeneous: the meta-program and the object program can be written in different programming languages (e.g: generating C with formal proofs annotations as in lms-verify).